Indian Spiced Chicken and Potato Stew / Photo by Mandy Maxwell / Katie Workman / themom100.com

 • 6 boneless skinless chicken breasts about 4 pounds

-• Kosher or coarse salt and ½ teaspoon freshly ground pepper plus more to taste
+• Kosher salt and ½ teaspoon freshly ground pepper plus more to taste

 • 1 large onion halved and very thinly sliced